SushInnovates/codealpha_tasks/IMAGE_GALLERY/README.md

-## Calculator
+## Image Gallery
-A simple calculator built with HTML, CSS, and JavaScript.
+A responsive image gallery showcasing multiple images.
-Performs basic arithmetic operations: addition, subtraction, multiplication, division.
+Built using HTML, CSS, and JavaScript.